manavjain99/oscar_buggy/CAPTAINS_LOG.md

 Incase of difficulties please see  [this unofficial documentation.](https://github.com/KonradIT/gopro-py-api/blob/master)

 rnow I am charging the gPro and unittesting the buggy seeing if stuff works out on it.

+11.37 PM

+To unit test the buggy I'll need to check both motors
+For that Ill need motor drivers, ( atleast 1 rear motors working ), I'll be also needing power source,

+Things I need to do .
+s1.
+Get a power source upto 5v , to test the rear motor. s2.
+Get a motor driver to see if its working or not. s3.
+How much payload can it handle , would you need to vhange it ? s4. same for front motor !!
+Can it take the weight
+Try using motor driver , does it move with the wt !!
+If not you'll need to use the servo motor ,

+17/09/2020

+11.52 PM

+Now Integrating gopro stuff with rest of the code.
+Oh also btw that small buggy couldn't fit all of my components, I did test both motors but just with the motor driver , the buggys space got full, thought of adding layers but It would require 4 layers with -1 layer ( ie under the base battery compartment )
+And it would be very unstable and wiring would be a nightmare.

+s1.
+Add keep alive to jetson,
+s2. integrate gopro.py testing stuff in a separate thread.